Gabrieliam42/LLMs_GPU_VRAM_Calculator/README.md

 ##### This script has been tested on the Windows environment.

-The script version `LLMs_GPU_VRAM_Calculator-CLI.py` is obviously the command line interface version.
+The script version `LLMs_GPU_VRAM_Calculator-CLI.py` is the command line interface version.

 ##### Requirements: